Breaka84/Spooq/readme.rst

 License
 =========

-This library is licensed under the |License|.
+This library is licensed under the |License|

 -------------------------------------------------------------------------------------------------------------